 - Capital improvements to your home to accommodate a disability

-- Car - Cost of special equipment so disabled person can drive
+- Car (the cost of special equipment so a disabled person can drive)

 - Contact lenses plus wetting and cleaning solutions